versionone/VersionOne.SDK.Java.APIClient/README.md

 ### How to filter a query

 Use the setFilter property of the Query object to filter the results that are returned.
-This query will retrieve only Story assets with a To Do of zero:
+This query will retrieve only Task assets with a To Do of zero:

 ```java
 public Asset[] FilterListOfAssets() throws Exception {